Mihai-B/keycloak-arm/README.md

 ## Available Keycloak versions

-*Starting with version 15.0.1 of Keycloak, only ARM 64 is supported by this repo*
+* Starting with version 15.0.1 of Keycloak, only ARM 64 is supported by this repo* *Starting from version 17 onwards images with legacy tag represent the old Keycloak with jboss support.
+Ther ones that do not have the legacy keyword are the ones that use the new Quarkus implementation(aka server-x as Keycloak refer to this new implementation)*

 ### ARM